qzhang503/proteoQ/vignettes/README.md

 intensity, respectively, for use in the scaling of standard deviation across samples.

-Let's compare the `log2FC` profiles with and without scaling normalization:[5]
+Let’s compare the `log2FC` profiles with and without scaling normalization:[5]

 ``` r